insure logo

 How much protection does homeowners insurance provide for theft?

 For the more expensive items, insurers have limits of liability that cap how much they’ll reimburse you for each stolen item.
 Items with these caps include jewelry, firearms, and money.
+You can add additional coverage for high-value items or extend your overall coverage for certain categories.

 How to file a homeowners insurance claim for theft

-Also, it is important to be timely as you comply with requests from your insurance company.
+Be timely as you comply with requests from your insurance company.
 If your agent sends you documents to sign, do so immediately so that time is not wasted.

 The time it takes for an insurer to pay a theft claim varies widely and depends on what was stolen and if there was damage to your home.